Contingencyplana/high_command_ai_0/planning/heart_of_darkness.md

 - Emotional bosses/allies (Hollow Choir, Listener, Laughing Architect): see `planning/heartday_and_heartnight.md`.
 - See also: `planning/heartday_and_heartnight.md` (Cross-References).

-These are not enemies to smash but patterns to transform — from silence back to song.
+These are not Enemies to smash but patterns to transform — from silence back to song.

 ---